Goldschmidt, Cardinals win 7-4 in Padres’ return to playoffs

 SAD HISTORY

 The Padres dropped to 0-4 in the postseason at Petco Park, all against the Cardinals.
-San Diego hasn’t won a playoff series since beating Atlanta in six games in the 1998 NLCS before being swept by the New York Yankees in the World Series.

 TRAINER’S ROOM